DGmoN/phpModules/readme.txt

 				find and create MODULE objects
 				register them in registry

-			to load the module you then referance them by:
+			to load the module you then reference them by:
 				__MODULE_REGISTRY[MODULE_NAME]